Class 3 2025 - 2026

 Welcome to Class 3's page.
 Here you will find all our current 'goings on'- including examples of our children’s' work, our long term plan, any competitions we have attended and more.

 I am Mr Greenwood and I am delighted to still be teaching Class 3 and our wonderful cohort of year 5 and 6 children.
-Alongside me, there will be one of our excellent teaching assistants working in our class who will always ensure that our children strive to achieve their best both adademically and socially.
+Alongside me, there is Mrs Tighe one of our excellent teaching assistants working in our class who will always ensure that our children strive to achieve their best both adademically and socially.
 Our teaching assistant will support learning within class and work with specific children to support their individual learning goals.
-We are, once again, continuing to work closely with the Rossendale Leisure Trust who provide highly qualified coaches to teach six hours of PE per half term.
+We are, once again, continuing to work closely with the Rossendale Leisure Trust who will provide coaching for the first half term only, then PE for the rest of the year will pass under the direction of myself.

 Routines